 Many of us have had jobs in the food and beverage industry working as a server or bartender.
 It’s honest work and usually a lot of fun.
 A bachelor’s degree in hospitality management can give you the staff management, marketing, and finance skills to operate these types of businesses and organizations at a high level.

 Although this can be pretty socially driven and fast-paced work, these managerial roles don’t always pay as much as you might think.
 While these jobs are essential to keep the service and entertainment industry moving, this is one of the worst bachelor’s degrees to get if you want a big return on your educational investment.

 Career: Food Service Managers

 In these roles, you’d be responsible for the daily operation of restaurants and other types of establishments that offer food and beverage services for guests.
 Professionals in these roles only make about $56,590 per year despite handling what is often a time-consuming and stressful role.
-The BLS projects only a 5% growth in available positions by 2029, which is only 1% above average for all positions in the U.S.
+However, the BLS does project a 15% growth in available positions by 2030.

 What to study instead: Bachelor’s in Business Administration

 A Bachelor’s in Business Administration (BBA) is a great way to take your interest in business and finance down a more lucrative career path.
 You’ll be able to develop your professional communication, managerial, and decision-making skills in these four-year business programs.

 Depending on the program, you may also be able to choose from concentrations like finance, entrepreneurship, health services administration, and human resource management.
 This flexibility makes the BBA one of the most versatile and best-paying bachelor’s degrees out there.